 In addition, it is important to remember that the dedicated time and support requirement for ACGME activities is a minimum, recognizing that, depending on the unique needs of the program, additional support may be warranted.
 The need to ensure adequate resources, including adequate support and dedicated time for the program director, is also addressed in Institutional Requirement II.B.1.
 The amount of support and dedicated time needed for individual programs will vary based on a number of factors and may exceed the minimum specified in the applicable specialty/subspecialty-specific Program Requirements.
-It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors to fulfill their program responsibilities effectively.
+It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors, core faculty members, and program coordinators to fulfill their program responsibilities effectively.

-Subspecialty-Specific Background and Intent: For instance, a program with an approved complement of eight fellows must have at least 25 percent FTE support for the program director and at least 13 percent FTE support for the associate program director (s).
-Although the associate program director (s) will also be core faculty members, the required FTE support is not cumulative.
-The associate program director must receive either support for the associate program director position or the 10 percent FTE for the core faculty member position, but not both.
-For example, if one core faculty member is named the associate program director for an eight-fellow program, the support for that position must be at least 13 percent FTE.
-Further, the Review Committee allows the minimum required FTE support to be shared among multiple associate program director s, as delegated by and at the discretion of the program director.
+Subspecialty-Specific Background and Intent: As an example, a program with an approved complement of 12 fellows is required to have at least 30 percent/FTE support for the program director and at least 14 percent/FTE support for the associate program director(s).
+Because an associate program director is also a core faculty member, the minimum dedicated time requirements for associate program directors are inclusive of core faculty activities.
+An additional 10 percent/FTE for the core faculty position is not required.
+For example, if one core faculty member is named the associate program director for a 12-fellow program, the required minimum support for that position is 14 percent/FTE.
+Further, the Review Committee allows the minimum required FTE support to be shared among multiple associate program directors, as delegated by and at the discretion of the program director.
+The dedicated time for the associate program director(s) may be divided between as many individuals as the program, in partnership with its Sponsoring Institution, see fit.
+Further, the program can redistribute the FTE back to the program director; in this example, the associate program director(s) could receive 10 percent/FTE support and the program director could receive 34 percent/FTE support (30 percent plus the remaining four percent from the associate program director FTE support).

 II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

-II.A.3.a).(1) The program director should continue in the position for a length of time adequate to maintain continuity of leadership and program stability.
-(Detail)

-II.A.3.a).(2) The program director must have at least three years of participation as an active faculty member in an ACGMEaccredited education program.
-(Detail)

-II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Family Medicine, Internal Medicine, Psychiatry and Neurology, Otolaryngology - Head and Neck Surgery, Pediatrics, or Psychiatry or by the American Osteopathic Board of Family Physicians, Internal Medicine, Neurology and Psychiatry, or Ophthalmology and Otolaryngology - Head and Neck Surgery, or subspecialty qualifications that are acceptable to the Review
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.a).(1) The program director should continue in his or her position for a length of time adequate to maintain continuity of leadership and program stability. ^(Detail) II.A.3.a).(2) The program director must have at least three years of participation as an active faculty member in an ACGME-accredited education program. ^(Detail) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Family Medicine, Internal Medicine, Psychiatry and Neurology, Otolaryngology - Head and Neck Surgery, Pediatrics, or Psychiatry or by the American Osteopathic Board of Family Physicians, Internal Medicine, Neurology and Psychiatry, or Ophthalmology and Otolaryngology - Head and Neck Surgery, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core) Ind Intent: The program director, as the leader of the program, must serve

-Committee.
-(Core)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)

-II.A.4.a) The program director must:

-II.A.4.a).(1) be a role model of professionalism; (Core)